sessuscom/plutus_docker/README.md

 This repository contains docker files used to build docker image for Plutus prototype.

-The purpose of this docker image is to provide a way to set up environement ready to use for practice Plutus programming.
+The purpose of this docker image is to provide a way to setup environment ready to use for practicing Plutus programming.

 You can review Plutus source code : [Plutus prototype source]